AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 The problem can be made far less challenging by doing two things:

-- Pre-calculate your accessible colour combinations
+- Pre-calculate your accessible colour combinations.
-- Use LESS or SASS
+- Use LESS or SASS to compile all our changes and overrides in to one CSS file.

 **Pre-calculate an accessible colour combinations matrix.**